less/less.js/README.md

 ## Credits

-`carto.js` is based on [less.js](https://github.com/cloudhead/less.js), a CSS compiler written by Alexis Sellier.
+CartoCSS is based on [less.js](https://github.com/cloudhead/less.js), a CSS compiler written by Alexis Sellier.

 It depends on: